Click here to return to the main FAQ page.

 Your License Key for Transcribe! is about 20 four-character groups of cryptic text.
 The instructions for using it were in the email when you received the key.
 Here they are again, in case you have the key but have lost the email.

 First make sure you have downloaded Transcribe! from the download page and install it in accordance with the instructions on that page (you don't need a license key for this).
+If you have already downloaded Transcribe! in order to use the free trial then you don't need to download it again.

 Launch Transcribe! and in the 'License Information' dialog press the 'License Key Info' button, then the 'Enter new license key' button.
 Use copy and paste to copy the license key into the box.
 It doesn't matter if you copy any extra spaces or blank lines because they will be ignored.